zio/zio/docs/reference/contextual/zio-environment-use-cases.md

 title: "ZIO Environment Use-cases"
 ---

-ZIO Environment has two major use-cases:
+ZIO Environment allows us to describe workflows which carry some context that is used in the course of executing the workflow.
+This context can be dived into two categories:

-1. Local Capabilities like scopes and transactions.
+1. Local Capabilities, e.g. scopes and transactions
-2. Business Logic like services and repositories.
+2. Business Logic, e.g. services and repositories

+Let's discuss each of these in turn.

 ## Local Capabilities